Trader Deprived Of Cash At Gunpoint - UrduPoint

 Trader Deprived Of Cash At Gunpoint

-MUZAFFARGARH, (UrduPoint / Pakistan Point News - 28th Feb, 2025) A trader was deprived of cash and medicines at gunpoint by four unidentified armed outlaws in Rangpur police precincts, on Friday.
+MUZAFFARGARH, (UrduPoint / Pakistan Point News - 2nd Mar, 2025) A trader was deprived of cash at gunpoint by two robbers near Double Mor Ghello Nala on Sunday.

-According to police sources, the armed men entered the Life Medical Store situated at Jawana Bangla.

-They held hostage the owner Abdul Samad and other staff members at gunpoint and looted cash Rs 125,000 and a huge quantity of medicines from the store.
-The criminals tied the staff and the owner and escaped from the scene.
+According to police, Jam Allah Bukhash was returning home after recovery from his clients on a motorcycle when two robbers intercepted him near Double Mor Ghello Nala in Shah Jamal police limits.
+They held him hostage at gunpoint and snatched Rs 85,000, other documents and fled.

 Recent Stories